CodingItWrong/outsidein.dev/docs/react/0-intro.md

 * State Management: [Redux][redux]

 Redux has been criticized for being fairly verbose and indirect.
-I wouldn't necessarily reach for it first on personal
+I wouldn't necessarily reach for it first on personal projects.
+But it's familiar to a lot of React developers, and provides structure and a way to visualize the data in your app.
+Also, it works well to demonstrate how to test your data layer.

 * State Management Asynchrony: [Redux-Thunk][redux-thunk]

+Redux-Thunk is the recommended way to add asynchrony to a Redux data layer.

 * HTTP Client: [Axios][axios]

 Axios provides a nice simple interface for making web service requests.
-The browser's built-in fetch() function is close, but still has some repetitive parts.
-Plus, our E2E Testing tool can't stub backend requests when fetch() is used.
+The browser's built-in `fetch()` function is close, but still has some repetitive parts.
+Plus, our E2E Testing tool can't stub backend requests when `fetch()` is used.

 * UI Components: [Material-UI][material-ui]